 In addition, there are currently online banking scams that may attempt to gather credit card information from you.
-The scam may present a page which requests your credit card information, including your card number, expiration date, CVV code and PIN (see example below).
+The scam may present a page which requests your credit card information, including your card number, expiration date, CVV code and PIN.
 Although this screen is designed to give the impression that it is coming from Corning Credit Union, it is actually being generated due to an infection on your computer.
-CCU's eBranch has not been compromised.
+CCU's digital banking has not been compromised.

 CCU will never ask you to enter credit card information online to verify your identity.
 When we do need to verify your identity, a security question that you have personally selected will appear on your screen after you log in.

-If you are ever asked for confidential card information when logging into eBranch, please close your browser and contact CCU before attempting to log in again from your computer.
+If you are ever asked for confidential card information when logging into digital banking, please close your browser and contact CCU before attempting to log in again from your computer.